 We'll also let you know when we've got other important news to share about the programme or our work with children and young people.

-Good mental health means being generally able to think, feel and react in the ways that you need and want to live your life.
-But if you go through a period of poor mental health you might find the ways you're frequently thinking, feeling or reacting become difficult, or even impossible, to cope with.
-This can feel just as bad as a physical illness, or even worse.
+Good mental health means being generally able to think, feel and react in the ways you need and want to live your life.
+But if you go through a period of poor mental health, you might find the ways you're thinking, feeling or reacting become difficult to cope with.
+This can feel just as bad as a physical illness or even worse.